andrei-radu/iasi-rps/README.md

 sudo /opt/nvidia/jetson-io/jetson-io.py
 ```

+### Install PyTorch and Torchvision
+To run this project, you need to install PyTorch and Torchvision.
+You can install them by following the oficial instructions from [here](https://qengineering.eu/install-pytorch-on-jetson-nano.html).
+This project was tested on PyTorch 1.9.0 and Torchvision 0.10.0, builded from wheel, which are the versions that should be installed.

 ### Clone the repository
 Jetson Nano should already have the git-cli installed.
 If not, run the following command: